CritalMediumBlue/Statistics/T_assignments/README.txt

 A few answers were generated with help of the LLM GPT-4-1106-preview.

-This documents most likely contains errors.
+This document most likely contains errors.
 If you find something to improve or find a mistake and you know the right answer, please do everyone a favor and correct it.
 Thanks!

-The Authors are Prof. Dr. Christoph Richard, Leonie Wicht, Anna Vandebosch and Theresa Schmid, Friedrich-Alexander-Universität Erlangen-Nürnberg.
+The Authors are Prof. Dr. Christoph Richard, Leonie Wicht, Anna Vandebosch and Theresa Schmid.
+Department für Mathematik
+Friedrich-Alexander-Universität Erlangen-Nürnberg.